sostenesas/disparities-obesity-brazil/docs/Readme.md

-# Inequalities in BMI, Overweight and Obesity in Brazil
+# Disparities in Obesity Across Brazil:

-Este repositório contém os materiais do artigo "Inequalities in BMI, Overweight and Obesity in Brazil: A Multimodel Analysis of Regional, Demographic and Health Factors".
+Este repositório contém os materiais do artigo "Disparities in Obesity Across Brazil: A Multimodel Analysis of Regional, Demographic, and Health Drivers".

 ## Estrutura do Repositório
 - **manuscript/**: Manuscrito do artigo (word).